goblinfactory/pretty-json/README.md

 - See `StringExtensions.cs` for the string encoding.
 - If you need additional encodings, please submit a PR for me to review and if it makes sense, or extend the configuration to configure diffrerent types of encoding if needed.
 - This is a very small project, feel free to fork it and make your own variant.
 It could easily be entirely encapsulated in a single file.
+- todo: provide an easyread format, which excludes commas and quotes with field padding to align property values.
+Similar to Yaml formatting.